Anna Catharina von Bärfelt: Exile from court

-Carl Gyllenstierna gave the order that the door of Hedwig Eleonora be locked the last night Bärfelt was in the castle to prevent her from having any chance to gain access to the queen dowager and convince her to let her stay.
-Anna Catharina von Bärfelt left her position with a full royal pension.
+Gyllenstierna gave the order that the door of Hedwig Eleonora be locked the last night von Bärfelt was in the castle to prevent her from having any chance to gain access to the queen dowager and convince her to let her stay.
+Von Bärfelt left her position with a full royal pension.
 During her departure from the capital, she was reportedly followed by a mob of street urchins who sang insulting songs and threw stones after her.

 Trial

-After her departure, however, it was found that several of the missing goods she was suspected of having stolen, were stored by her friend, the royal court painter Andreas von Behn, and with her alleged lover, the Steward (office) of Karlberg Palace.
+After her departure, however, it was found that several of the missing goods she was suspected of having stolen, were stored by her friend, the royal court painter Andreas von Behn, and with her alleged lover, the steward of Karlberg Palace.

-In 1712, Anna Catharina von Bärfelt was arrested and put on trial for theft despite the opposition of Queen Dowager Hedvig Eleonora.
+In 1712, von Bärfelt was arrested and put on trial for theft despite the opposition of Queen Dowager Hedwig Eleonora.
 Her lover and accomplice committed suicide once he learned of her arrest.
-Among her possessions, several objects were found traditionally used for the practice of magic: a collection of teeths from pigs and snakes and feet of hares.
+Among her possessions, several objects were found traditionally used for the practice of magic: a collection of teeth from pigs and snakes and feet of hares.
 Evidently, she had manufactured several magic objects and practiced a form of ritual magic to keep the affection of the queen dowager, and control which supplicants the latter should approve or turn down.
 Because of this, witchcraft was formally added to her charges, though it seems that this charge was not regarded as something of importance, and the trial against her focused on the charge of theft.

-Anna Catharina von Bärfelt was found guilty of the theft of a velvet jacket.
-While in prison awaiting the final verdict, she sent a letter of appeal to the court in which she included a counter accusation against Carl Gyllenstierna on the same charges that she was herself accused of.
+Von Bärfelt was found guilty of the theft of a velvet jacket.
+While in prison awaiting the final verdict, she sent a letter of appeal to the court in which she included a counter accusation against Gyllenstierna on the same charges that she was herself accused of.
 She was sentenced to death.
 However, in July 1712, the sentence was soon after commuted to fourteen days on water and bread followed by imprisonment in a work house.

 In May 1715, her property was restored and she was by that time evidently released from prison.
-From 1721, Anna Catharina von Bärfelt lived a life of poverty in Linköping.
+From 1721, von Bärfelt lived a life of poverty in Linköping.